 Meanwhile, Coppé was still pursuing her own music dreams and released her first album in 1995 on her own Mango + Sweetrice label.
 Her music weaves in a variety of sounds and influences to produce unique electronic compositions.
 She’s also collaborated with a wide variety of musicians including Kris Weston (ex-Orb), Plaid, Q-Bert, DJ Vadim, Nobukazu Takemura, DJ Kensei and Hifana amongst others.

-Coppé closed out her UK tour with a packed performance at London’s Queen Elizabeth Hall and kindly took time out to talk to Paul Browne after the show…
+Coppé closed out her UK tour with a packed performance at London’s Queen Elizabeth Hall and kindly took time out to talk to J-Pop Go after the show…

 Can you talk a little about your influences?

 Everything.
 Your eyebrow, air, blue sky, colours, drinks … sighs … Everything.